 Issue Auditor commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit, Governance and Standards Committee.
-We have not been made aware of any other incidents in the period and no other issues have been identified during the course of our audit procedures.
-Matters in relation to related We are not aware of any related parties or related party transactions which have not been disclosed parties Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
-Written representations A letter of representation has been requested from the Council, including specific representations in respect of the property value appended.
-Confirmation requests from third parties We requested from management permission to send confirmation request(s) to banks and third parties with whom the Council has loans. permission was granted and the requests were sent.
-All but one of these requests have been returned to date with positive confirmation.
-We are in the process of following gup the remaining confirmation.
+We have not been made aware of any significant incidents in the period and no issues have been identified during the course of our audit procedures.
+Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed Matters in relation to laws and regulations ion to laws and You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified ar incidences from our audit work.
+Written representations A letter of representation was received from the Council, including specific representations in respect of the property valuations.
+Confirmation requests from third parties d We requested from management permission to send confirmation request(s) to banks and third parties with whom the Council has loans. permission was granted and the requests were sent and responses received.
 Disclosures Our review found no material omissions in the financial statements other than in relation to the inclusion of a post balance sheet event in relation to Covid-19 impacts.
-Audit evidence and explanations/significant difficulties All information and explanations requested from management was provided.
+Audit evidence and explanations/significant difficulties All information and explanations requested from management were provided.